 In accordance with his campaign promises to make external mental health resources more accessible, Goh also introduced a Health and Dental Insurance Plan fee increase, which will help PGSS continue to provide coverage while also expanding the policy to include services like flu shots and mental health treatment.
 Goh helped secure a full-time Local Wellness Advisor for graduate students at the new Rossy Wellness Hub.

-Additionally, Goh increased the capacity the Study Sundays for Parents and Kids Program (SSPKP) by hiring paid babysitters.
+Additionally, Goh diligently increased the capacity the Study Sundays for Parents and Kids Program (SSPKP) by hiring paid babysitters thus formalizing the program for the Society’s benefit.

 The McGill Tribune Editorial Board reviewed the 2018-2019 Post-Graduate Student Society (PGSS) executives on their performance in their positions.
 The Editorial Board gave each executive a score from 1-10 based on how we felt the executives performed.
 The grades were converted from a percentage into a letter grade based on the McGill grading system.
 Under this grading scale a “C” is a passing grade that meets expectations, a “B” exceeds expectations, and an “A” refers to an outstanding performance.